svn2github/jAER-mirror/devices/firmware/eDVS4337/README.txt

 Basic steps to get the project compiling:
 1. Download the LPCXpresso IDE from http://www.lpcware.com/lpcxpresso/download and install it.
 After the installation is completed, open the LPCXpresso IDE and select an empty workspace.
 If LPCXpresso was already installed beforehand, please switch to a new empty workspace using the option in the File menu to avoid conflicts with the peripherals drivers' library.
+1a.
+You need to register the LPCXpresso IDE for it to work and activate, at least, the free edition.
 2. Download the latest eDVS firmware code from https://svn.code.sf.net/p/jaer/code/devices/firmware/eDVS4337/ using Subversion.
 3. Open LPCXpresso and go to File -> Import.
 In the new window, select the option "Existing Projects into Workspace", and go to the next step.
 Depending on whether you're using a zip archive or the latest SVN version, select the archive file or the root directory.
 There should be four projects which can be imported:
 	a.
 EDVSBoardOS - The M4 codebase